adambriles/ConcordanceGenerator/README.md

 # Concordance Generator
-Concordance Generator is a Python Module to generate a concordance for user provided text files.
-The generated concordance can either be written to a file or to stdout.
+Concordance Generator is a Python Module to generate concordances for user provided text files.
+The generated concordances can either be written to a file or to stdout.

 ## Requirements